yoshikostudios/tailsocks/README.md

 # tailsocks

-A Tailscale SOCKS5 proxy manager for Linux, macOS, and WSL.
+A Tailscale SOCKS5 proxy manager for Linux and macOS.

 ## Description